dimroc/blog/_posts/2016-02-28-using-apis-to-beat-wallstreet-estimates.md

 }
 {% endhighlight %}

-I know a lot of the traffic was IG but I wasn't sure how high.
+I knew a lot of the traffic was Instagram but I wasn't sure how much.
 Good thing I fed all my tweets into Elasticsearch, because it has a data visualization tool called [Kibana](https://www.elastic.co/products/kibana) that allowed me to chart what percentage of twitter images were actually Instagram links.
 Let's start with New York City: